johnmccrae/UnifiWatch/BUILD_PLAN.md

 **Objective**: Set up localization infrastructure BEFORE building notification templates to avoid rewriting them later

-**Context**: Application will be used in Brazil, Germany, Japan, France, and Canada.
+**Context**: Application will be used in Canada (English and French), and the rest of the English Speaking Countries, as well as Germany, Spain, and France.
 Must establish i18n patterns NOW before hardcoding English in email templates (Phase 3a), SMS messages (Phase 3b), and CLI wizards (Phase 5).

 **Why Phase 2**: Email/SMS templates are much easier to build with localization from the start than to refactor later.
 This phase sets up infrastructure but only creates English resources initially.